Eddie Rispone: 'No one controls me;' Lane Grigsby made a mistake with state Senate race

 Grigsby is co-founder of Cajun Industries, an industrial contractor.

 Grigsby was also among supporters at Rispone's election-night watch party Oct.
-12 when Rispone qualified for the runoff against Democrat Edwards, capturing 27 percent of the vote to 47 percent for Edwards.
+12 when Rispone qualified for the runoff against Democrat Edwards, capturing 27% of the vote to 47% for Edwards.

 Republican millionaire Eddie Rispone, making his first bid for public office, edged his way into a Nov.
 16 runoff with incumbent Democratic Go…